programminghistorian/ph-submissions/lessons/common-similarity-measures.md

 Right away you'll notice a big difference.
 Because **cosine distances** are scaled from 0 to 1 (see the previous section for an explanation of why this is the case), we can tell not only what the closest samples are, but *how* close they are.[^6] Only one of the closest 5 texts has a cosine distance less than 0.5, which means most of them aren't *that* close to Boyle's text.
 This is helpful to know and puts some of the previous results into context.
 We're dealing with an artificially limited corpus of texts published in just a single year; if we had a larger set, it's likely we'd find texts more similar to Boyle's.

-You can now print the metadata for this results in the same way as above:
+You can now print the metadata for these results in the same way as above:

 ```py
 print(metadata.loc[top5_cosine.index, ['Author','Title','Keywords']])